 What is the average rate per mile for hauling freight?

-Download our Annual Freight Insights 2020 Report to see Convoy’s data about 2022’s logistics trends and what’s ahead for 2023.
+Download our Annual Freight Insights Report to see Convoy’s data about 2022’s logistics trends and what’s ahead for 2023.

 Why is LTL freight so expensive?